Outdoor Fun

 The Bryan Museum

-Built in 1895 this iss the former Galveston Orphan’s Home.
-Since 2015, the Bryan Museum features exhibits on Galveston history as well as the entire state of Texas.
+Built in 1895 this is the former Galveston Orphan’s Home.
+Since 2015, the Bryan Museum has featured exhibits on Galveston history as well as the entire state of Texas.
 It houses the world’s largest collection of historical artifacts and artwork dedicated to Texas and the American West.

 Galveston Seawall

-After the devastating Hurricane of 1900, Galveston build a seawall for protection.
+After the devastating Hurricane of 1900, Galveston built a seawall for protection.
 Now extending 10 miles, it protects the island from storm surges.
-If features murals and stairs lead to the beach below.
+It features murals and stairs leading to the beach below.

 It’s on the National Register of Historic Places.
-It’s a must for your three day itinerary to Galveston, Texas.
+It’s one of the top things to do in Galveston.

 Located along Seawall Blvd.